imperial-genomics-facility/igf-pipeline-help/alignment_qc.md

 ## Overview
-Quality of the sequencing data for a variety of assay types are validated once we process them through them through our alignment QC pipeline and generate alignment statistics.
+We prepare a quality report of the sequencing data for a variety of assay types after processing them through our QC pipeline and generate alignment statistics.
 Presently this option is only available for the following species

 * Human (HG38)

 ## QC of transcriptomic data
-Sequencing data for RNA-Seq samples are mapped against a reference transcriptome using splice aware aligner STAR.
+Sequencing data for RNA-Seq samples are adapter trimmed using Fastp and mapped against a reference transcriptome using splice aware aligner STAR.
 We follow the protocol _Alternate Protocol 7_ from [Mapping RNA-seq Reads with STAR](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4631051/) and generate a genomic bam and another transcriptomic bam after separately aligning fastq files from different lanes and flowcells.
 Each lane level bams are tagged with relevant read group information before they are merged together to create a library level bam followed by marking the duplicate reads (without removal) using Picard tool.
 We generate raw counts per gene using the FeatureCounts tool from the merged genomic bam and also normalised counts using RSEM tool utilising the merged transcriptome bam.
 A bigwig signal file is generated from the genomic bam file using STAR following the _Alternate Protocols 4_ from the above mentioned publication.
+All the Picard and Samtools metrics are merged using MultiQC for a library level report.

 <p>
 </p>